tudou0002/yifeili.me/content/posts/algo/union-find.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-Union-Find algorithm works well in questions related to finding connected components in a graph.
+Union-Find algorithm works well in questions related to finding connected components in an undirected graph.
 Below are several examples:

 ## Number of Provinces
 > There are n cities.
 Some of them are connected, while some are not.
 If city a is connected directly with city b, and city b is connected directly with city c, then city a is connected indirectly with city c.